timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

 Note, here, I only question the "THEN" and "WHEN" portions of the graph.
 I'll supply questions for the "GIVEN" portion of the graph in the future.
-May these questions be of use to you and others---good luck!
+May these questions be of use to you and to others, and until next dispatch--- good luck!

 ## Post-decision feelings (i.e. "Then")